 - Peppermint essential oil – Add a few drops of fragrant essential oil to create an additional sensory experience.

-Now that you have mixed up a batch of white playdough and added some fun mix-ins, you are ready to add it to the fun activities in your learning centers.
+Now that you have mixed up a batch of winter white playdough and added some fun mix-ins, you are ready to add it to the fun activities in your learning centers.
 The dough is perfect to use with a winter playdough tray or to add a winter twist to the playdough mats in your math or literacy centers.

 I am actually eating the last of the lasagna leftovers as I type this.
 Will more ideas hit me as I eat the last few bites.
-I hope so…and I’ll be sure that share them if the do.
+I hope so…and I’ll be sure that share them if they do.

 I hope that you and your kids enjoy mixing up some wintery white playdough.
 Do you have additional ideas for fun mix-ins?
 I would love to hear about them.